 Experts say that human capital is one of the most important foundations when it comes to running a business.
 It’s the employees who are truly running the frontline business, so in a way, they represent your company’s image and reputation.

 A healthy employee workforce easily translates into a productive and well-managed organization.
-Prioritizing your employees’ wellness could do more good to the company that you could ever imagine.
+Prioritizing your employees’ wellness could do more good for the company that you could ever imagine.

 Here are 10 tips on how to ramp up your employee health care offering: